Sunday, May 10, 2026

 Rokinon 7.5mm f/3.5, ISO 3200, 60 s.

 This image was processed from the raw data to bring out the faintest details of airglow along the horizon.
-The zenith point is about 1/8 of the frame down from the top.
+The zenith point, where the sky is darkest, is about 1/8 of the frame down from the top.
+The sky can never be truly black because of air glow, which is a natural high-altitude phenomenon caused by the sun.
+Most of the time it is imperceptible to the eye, but easily picked up by long exposures with a camera.

 The constellation Scorpius and its brightest star Antares was just emerging through the murky airglow above Snowshoe Mountain: